 TM: And you say the people out there were vastly different…

 Ant: Yeah, massively.
-So New Guinea only got ‘discovered’ in the old fashioned sense of the word by the colonialists in the mid-1800s.
+So Papua New Guinea is a mad place generally, get this, it’s home to the world’s only poisonous bird, the Hooded Pitohuionly!
+PNG only got ‘discovered’ in the old fashioned sense of the word by the colonialists in the mid-1800s.
 And it’s always been an extremely tribal place.
 They speak over 900 different languages there, that’s not that dialect, that’s completely different languages.

-And there’s fierce warfare that occurs between the tribes and has done for centuries.
-Obviously now, the white man is there and trying to build cities and exploit the resources and stuff.
-It’s meant that a lot of the population have come into touch with money and alcohol and things that they never have done in the past.
+There’s fierce warfare there that occurs between the tribes and has done for centuries.
+Obviously now, the white man is there and trying to build cities and exploit the resources.
+It has all meant that a lot of the population have come into touch with money and alcohol and things that they never have done in the past.

 But it’s made the tribal situation a lot worse and that gets shown in the gang violence that you get in the cities and even in the sticks.
 There’s a lot of violence fueled by money, alcohol and tribal disputes.